codr7/forthy2/README.md

 [MIT](https://github.com/codr7/forthy2/blob/master/LICENSE.txt)

 ### donations
-[forthy2](https://github.com/codr7/forthy2) is still very much a one man show on a tight budget.
 Please consider a donation if you would like to support the project, every contribution helps.

-Etherium: 0x423Ca3edCb65d560b881960316FC5DB8D30E9802

 <a href="https://liberapay.com/codr7/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a>